enormandeau/tmux_cheatsheet/README.md

 ## Why tmux?

-tmux plays the same role as screen, only better. screen is dead, long live tmux!
+*screen is dead, long live tmux!* tmux plays the same role as screen, only better.

 ## Installing